kevinbarabash/compiler/docs/type_system.md

 as if the callback had the expected number of params even though it doesn't.

+Representing function args as tuples could help support features like:
+- function overloading (how does this work with function sub-typing) e.g. `createElement('div')` return an `HTMLDivElement` How do we include the return type?
+- rest args (pass multiple args from a tuple)
+  `let args = [5, true] in foo(...args)`

 ### objects

 - if an object `foo` has all of the fields as `bar` does but `foo` has additional